-Updates to our WDRM and WTRM described below are significant updates because they fall under the "Qualitative Updates" criteria of the 2025 Guidelines as a change to an existing model.
-Specifically, we introduced new data types and changed data sources.
+Updates to our WDRM and WTRM described below are significant updates because they fall under the "Qualitative Updates" criteria of the 2025 Guidelines as a change to an existing model.8 -Specifically, we introduced new data types and changed data sources.

 We have not updated Table 1-1 and Table 1-2 because the updates to the risk models are considered qualitative.
-Additionally, these risk models are still being adopted across the company at the time of filing.
+Additionally, these Table 1-1 Top 5% Ignition Risk Circuit Segments and Table 1-2 Top 5% PSPS Risk Circuit Segments below summarize the updated top 5% of highest-risk circuit segments based on WDRM v4.
+These risk models are still being adopted across the company at the time of filing.